Vegan Diet – Is No Meat Safe and Healthy? - 7 Things You Need to Know

 Below are the benefits of a Vegan Diet, how it could help you lose weight and how to build a healthy lifestyle around eating plant-based foods.

-“Eating more plant-based foods and fewer animal-based foods is a great way to reduce the risk of chronic, preventable diseases and improve overall health.
+“Eating more plant-based foods and fewer animal-based foods is a great way to improve overall health.
 Plant foods tend to be lower in fat and calories and higher in fiber, which is associated with lower Body Mass Index.” states Kristie Middleton, Senior Food Policy Director for The Humane Society of the United States.

 The Health Benefits of a Vegan Diet

 “Enjoying a balance of whole plant foods provides us with a diverse spectrum of vitamins, minerals, and antioxidants.
-The foundational science-based nutrition research shows that these micronutrients support the body’s systems, and consuming a diet rich in nutrient-dense plant foods – reduces our risk of diet-related diseases, like diabetes, heart disease, and certain cancers.
-A whole food plant-based diet supports a healthy body weight, contributing to the lower risk of diet-related disease.
-Aside from weight management, a whole food plant-based diet can increase energy levels, help balance blood-sugar levels, aid digestion, lower cholesterol levels, boost immunity, and reduce inflammation.” states Danielle Levy R.H.N, N.C.
+The foundational science-based nutrition research shows that these micronutrients support the body’s systems, and consuming a diet rich in nutrient-dense plant foods – reduces our risk of diet-related issues.
+A whole food plant-based diet supports a healthy body weight.
+Aside from weight management, a whole food plant-based diet can increase energy levels, aid digestion, boost immunity, and reduce inflammation.” states Danielle Levy R.H.N, N.C.

 You’ll probably lose weight.
-People who follow a Vegan Diet typically have lower body weight on average than those who eat diets high in animal products.
-(10)
+People who follow a Vegan Diet typically have lower body weight on average than those who eat diets high in animal products, Academy of Nutrition and Dietetics reports.

 Now that you know the benefits of a Vegan Diet; what’s on a typical Vegan or Vegetarian menu?

-The Bottom Line: Vegetarian and vegan diets reduce chronic disease risk, promote longevity, improve heart health, and could aid in weight loss.
-“Practicing mindful awareness in combination with a healthy plant-rich diet and lifestyle is a powerful strategy to hack at this root of disease, and thus promote an overall state of health.” states Dr. Brewer from Claritas Mind Sciences.
+The Bottom Line: Vegetarian and vegan diets reduce chronic risk, promote longevity, improve heart health, and could aid in weight loss.
+“Practicing mindful awareness in combination with a healthy plant-rich diet and lifestyle is a powerful strategy at promoting an overall state of health.” states Dr. Brewer from Claritas Mind Sciences.

 Vegetarian Diet vs Vegan Diet